dethres01/IA2_LMNN_2023/README.md

 ## Requirements

-To compile and run this code, you need:
+### To compile and run this code, you need:

 Python: Ensure you have Python installed (version 3.x).

 Required Libraries: Install the necessary libraries using the following:

-    bash

     pip install numpy matplotlib